mwilliamson/mammoth-wordpress-plugin/readme.txt

 * If an image has an alt text description in the original document, use it to generate the filename.

+* Set image filename extension based on the image content type.

 * Show a message while the document is being inserted.

 = 1.1.0 =